How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Application Fee and Low-Income Certification

 There is a $205 application fee for submitting an OIC, which can be waived for low-income individuals.
 To qualify for this waiver, your adjusted gross income or household’s gross monthly income must meet specific amounts based on family size and location.
+Eligibility is based on IRS income thresholds tied to family size and where you live.
+If you qualify, check the low income certification box on the form.

 Initial Payment Options